 UMHS Vice President of Admissions Marie McGillycuddy describes what she tells prospective medical students concerned about where they will do residency:

 The academic affairs office at UMHS offers considerable resources to its students on preparing for and applying to residencies.
-Led by the Dean of Academic and Student Affairs, Patrick McCormick, his team of knowledgable staff coach UMHS students on every aspect of the match process from where and how to apply to maximize match percentage, to residency interview role-playing.
+Led by the Dean of Academic and Student Affairs, Patrick McCormick, his team of knowledgeable staff coach UMHS students on every aspect of the match process from where and how to apply to maximize match percentage, to residency interview role-playing.

 (Top photo) Photo: Deposit Photos